bpaquet/node-logstash/Readme.markdown

 Example: ``output://zeromq://tcp://192.168.1.1:5555``, to send logs to 192.168.1.1 port 5555.

-There is two queues in ZeroMQ server
+There are two queues in ZeroMQ output plugin :

 * in the ZeroMQ library (see high watermark below).
 Default size: unlimited
 * in the ZeroMQ NodeJS driver.
 Size is unlimited.